INRIA/scikit-learn-mooc/slides/regularized_linear_models.md

 run a very efficient internal tuning procedure that can be significantly faster than running a traditional grid search.

-The selected value for the parameter `alpha` is stored as the atttribute `model.alpha_` after calling fit.
+The selected value for the parameter `alpha` is stored as the attribute `model.alpha_` after calling fit.

 ---